Theohr/FileCryptWPF/README.md

 - The application creates `Encrypt` and `Decrypt` folders in the same directory as the input file.
 - Logging is implemented with both file output and UI display.
 - Unit tests verify encryption and decryption functionality.
-- The repository should be created with access granted to p.iacovou@signalgenerix.com.
 - All sensitive cryptographic resources are properly disposed of using `using` statements.